 You see, Mobius is having something of an issue with their STEM system, a machine which is capable of creating a virtual reality world which people who are connected to it can experience as if it were real.
 The thing is, STEM needs a “core” to function, a person of extraordinary mental ability, and Mobius found the ideal candidate in protagonist Sebastian Castellanos daughter Lily… But apparently Lily has gone missing inside STEM’s virtual world, and former detective Sebastian is drafted by Mobius to locate her, and also to find out what happened to a team of Mobius’ soldiers and specialists who were sent to investigate the matter too.

-And if you’re thinking that The Evil Within 2’s plot is convoluted then you’re right, and the truth is that the story is not actually up to much even if it’s told through some impressive cinematic sequences and does borrow some cool ideas from movies like The Matrix and Resident Evil.
-Of course, the latter is a given taking into account that veteran Japanese developer Shinji Mikami is executive producer of this game, while he was also behind the first Evil Within game which came out in 2014.
+And if you’re thinking that The Evil Within 2’s plot is convoluted you’re right, and the truth is that the story is not actually up to much, even if it’s told through some impressive cinematic sequences and does borrow some cool ideas from movies like The Matrix and Resident Evil.
+Of course, the latter is a given taking into account veteran Japanese developer Shinji Mikami is executive producer of this game, and was also behind the first Evil Within game which came out in 2014.

 While the game’s story is not up to much, though, The Evil Within 2 does have some superb characters.
 These include great villains like a psychopath who is fond of art and who has the power to leave his victims stuck at the moment of their deaths in a chilling, slow-motion sequence.
 There’s also a corrupt priest whom you face in the second half of the game who can control his opponents’ minds, and whose followers wield deadly flamethrowers.
 Also, the administrator of evil organization Mobius is a good character (and one who bears an uncanny resemblance to the G-man character from classic video game Half-Life 2).